 Recovering from Breast Augmentation

 You will be fitted with a surgical bra to minimize swelling, which should be worn for a few weeks.
-Drains are not usually necessary after breast augmentation.
+Drains are not usually necessary after a breast augmentation has been performed.

-Some bruising, swelling, soreness, tightness, and itching are normal after breast augmentation.
-You can take medication, if necessary, to ease discomfort.
-These symptoms will gradually subside during the first 7-10 days.
-As a result, most patients take 1 week off from work to recover.
-Please avoid heavy lifting and strenuous activity for 4 weeks.
+Some bruising, swelling, soreness, tightness, and itching are normal after a breast augmentation.
+You can take medication, if necessary, to ease any sort of pain or discomfort you may experience.
+However, these symptoms will gradually subside during the first seven to ten days following surgery.
+As a result, most patients take one week off from work to recover.
+Please avoid heavy lifting and all strenuous activities for at least four weeks.

-We will give you instructions for massaging the scars to reduce scar tissue, redness, and swelling.
-We will also monitor your recovery to make sure you are happy with your result.
+At the Maryland Institute of Plastic Surgery in Baltimore, MD, we will give you instructions for massaging the scars to reduce scar tissue, redness, and swelling.
+We will also monitor your recovery to make sure you are happy with your results.